pdxmph/autotaxonomizer/README.md

 ## Run

 Run the script.
+A progress bar indicates how far along the process is.
 When it's done, look for `#{site_prefix}_remapped_articles.xls` in the directory.

-The spreadsheet should have four tabs:
+The spreadsheet should have three tabs:

 * Mappings: The list of articles with up to three mapped categories for each
 * No Hits: Articles that didn't have any keywords from any category
-* Candidates: A list of potentially interesting words from articles in the No Hits list
 * CATT Mappings: The official CATT migration format

-Use the "Candidates" tab to refine the keywords and re-run the script.